 As a consequence of the wide spectrum of soft tissues, a variety of histologically distinct neoplasms have been characterized.
 The current histopathologic classification is based on the putative cell of origin of each lesion.
 Such classification based on histogenesis is reproducible for the more differentiated tumors.
 However, as the degree of histologic differentiation declines, it becomes increasingly difficult to determine a potential cellular origin, and such tumors are usually described by their architecture or cellular morphology, for example, clear cell sarcoma.

 In addition, many of these tumors appear to have the ability to dedifferentiate.
 This process results in a variety of overlapping patterns, making uniform classification difficult.
 Experienced soft-tissue pathologists frequently disagree as to the cell of origin of an individual tumor.
 Comparative studies have demonstrated concordance in histopathologic diagnosis in only two-thirds of cases.
-MFH used to be the most common histologic subtype of soft-tissue sarcoma.
+Malignant fibrous histiocytoma (MFH) used to be the most common histologic subtype of soft-tissue sarcoma.
 However, in one study, reanalysis histologically, immunohistochemically, and ultrastructurally allowed reclassification of most tumors to a specific line of differentiation.
 As a result, the term "malignant fibrous histiocytoma" is increasingly being replaced by the term "high-grade undifferentiated pleomorphic sarcoma" (UPS).
-GIST is now recognized as the most common form of soft-tissue sarcoma, if all small and relatively inconsequential lesions removed as veryu early tumors are counted.
+GIST is now recognized as the most common form of soft-tissue sarcoma, if all small and relatively inconsequential lesions removed as very early tumors are counted.